rsatrioadi/arcana/ARCHITECTURE.md

 #### Architectural Layers

 The filter takes the descriptions of *packages*, *classes*, and *methods*/*constructors* and matches them with the purported functionalities of the following architectural layers: `Presentation Layer`, `Service Layer`, `Domain Layer`, or `Data Source Layer`.
+The classification method is based on the [_deductive software architecture recovery_ approach](https://doi.org/10.1145/3639476.3639776).

 This information is stored in the `layer` property of the nodes in question.